feathr-ai/feathr/docs/how-to-guides/azure-deployment-arm.md

 ### 3. Grant Key Vault and Synapse access to selected users (Optional)

-YOu will need to assign the right permission to users in order for them to access Azure key vault, permission to access the Storage Blob as a Contributor, and permission to submit jobs to Synapse cluster.
+You will need to assign the right permission to users in order for them to access Azure key vault, permission to access the Storage Blob as a Contributor, and permission to submit jobs to Synapse cluster.

 Skip this step if you have already given yourself the access.
 Otherwise, run the following lines of command in the [Cloud Shell](https://shell.azure.com/bash).